 ACT Aspire tests are scored on kind of a funky scale that changes between subjects and between grades tested.
-For the ACT Aspire test given in grade 10 (the one that predicts your ACT scores for 11th grade), here’s how the scoring breaks down in the table below:
+For the ACT Aspire tests given in grades 9 and 10, which predict your ACT scores for 11th grade, here’s how the scoring breaks down:

 Now let’s get into the nitty gritty about what this all means, what a “good” ACT Aspire score is, and how these crazy scores in the low-400s correlate to ACT scores from 1-36.

 What is ACT Aspire?

 First of all, let’s back up a little here and review, because ACT Aspire is pretty new.
 ACT Aspire debuted in 2014 as a “suite” (so fancy!) of assessments to test students in every year from grade 3 to grade 10.
 It’s given on the computer, so it’s different from the ACT in that sense, although many of the question types are similar to the ACT’s.

 Before ACT Aspire, there was the PLAN test, which was more like what the PSAT is currently for the SAT: a mini-ACT that was a little shorter and a little easier than the grown-up ACT.